wilschmidtt/Human-vs-AI-BattleShip/README.md

 Rick won the game!

 ## Next Steps/Ideas
 * Despite the game working as it should and serving as a way to play BattleShip, it is by no means pretty, or ideal for playing a game against someone.
 Simply using print statements to display the board was the best that I could do given my exclusively backend-related knowledge, but creating a user-friendly frontend for this game is definitely a next step that I would like to take.
-All the game mechanics that exist in the backend can still be used, then I could simply take out the print statements and use something like Javascript a nicer frontend.
-Frontend programming is a skill that I plan hope to build within the near future.
+All the game mechanics that exist in the backend can still be used, then I could simply take out the print statements and use something like Java for a nicer frontend.
 ## Author

 * **William Schmidt** - [Wil's LikedIn](https://www.linkedin.com/in/william-schmidt-152431168/)